mikinty/project-dreams/README.md

 ## Solera age

 Calculate solera age, starting with basic assumptions and moving onto a more formal definition for age, and whether it makes sense.

+## Use Generative Language Models (e.g. GPT-3) to Code

+Maybe try to solve leetcode problems with GPT-3 somehow.